GiacomoMariani/UnityBestPractices/UnityBestPractices.md

 * Use **Assertions** instead of exceptions for error checking.
 * Use **Assertions** instead of flags such as `if (anything != null)`
 * Each **scene** runs independently
-* *Seal*: always **seal** the end class to [help the compiler with virtual members](http://codebetter.com/patricksmacchia/2008/01/05/rambling-on-the-sealed-keyword/)
+* *Seal*: **seal** the end class to [help the compiler with virtual members](http://codebetter.com/patricksmacchia/2008/01/05/rambling-on-the-sealed-keyword/)
-* *Inline*: Avoid method calls inside loops and understand [inlining optimization](https://www.codeproject.com/Tips/1072041/NET-Methods-Inlining-and-Loops)
+* *Inline*: Avoid method calls inside performance loops and understand [inlining optimization](https://www.codeproject.com/Tips/1072041/NET-Methods-Inlining-and-Loops)
-* *Scriptable Object(SO)* Use **SO** [wisely](https://www.youtube.com/watch?v=raQ3iHhE_Kk) (also [here](https://stackoverflow.com/questions/56054864/what-is-the-best-practice-to-load-scriptableobjects-to-single-prefab-multiple-pr/56063333#56063333)), for shared values, systems and as event listeners.
+* *Scriptable Object(SO)* Use **SO** [wisely](https://www.youtube.com/watch?v=raQ3iHhE_Kk) (also [here](https://stackoverflow.com/questions/56054864/what-is-the-best-practice-to-load-scriptableobjects-to-single-prefab-multiple-pr/56063333#56063333)), for shared values and library content.
+The best SO is stateless.
 * *Strings*: use only **const strings**.
 Group them inside files used only for these constants.
-* *Log*: contain all logs inside in a loggers such as [JLog](https://github.com/GiacomoMariani/JReact/blob/master/JLog.cs) and avoid Debug.Logs or Print
+* *Log*: isolate logging (IE [JLog](https://github.com/GiacomoMariani/JReact/blob/master/JLog.cs)) and avoid Debug.Logs or Print
 * Use weak parameter types and strong return types. `HighLevelClass Method (iLowLevelInterface interface);`
 * *GC Optimization*: Avoid large objects, make small objects either permanent ([pooling](https://learn.unity.com/tutorial/object-pooling)) or disposed almost instantly
 * *Structs*: structs [may be useful](https://jacksondunstan.com/articles/3453), but override `Equals` and `GetHashCode` to implement [`IEquatable`](https://docs.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=netframework-4.8)
-* Never overwrite source codes from the Plugin folder.
+* Never overwrite source codes from third party libraries.
 Override or extend it.
 * Isolation layers prevent vendor lock-ins on 3rd party libraries: *IE: YourAPI.GetInput() => ThirdParty.GetInput();*
 * Use `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.AfterAssembliesLoaded)]` to run before Awake
 * Make at most 2 calls on method chains. `objectA.DoSomething().ThenSomething()`.